-“Chosen By My People” is my new video and a call to action to save the Arctic National Wildlife Refuge and the Gwich’in Indians’ subsistence way of life.
+“Chosen By My People” is a call to action to save the Arctic National Wildlife Refuge and the Gwich’in Indians’ subsistence way of life.
 This is an extremely important human rights and environmental issue.

 Filmed in the summer of 2016 in Arctic Village, Alaska by world-renowned nature and wildlife photographer Florian Schulz, “Chosen By My People” tells the story of the struggle to protect the Arctic National Wildlife Refuge from oil drilling.